opdahlmann/Angular2Starter/README.md

 ## Install

-Download the zipadd all the files to the root of your project folder then run:
+Download the zip add all the files to the root of your project folder then run:

 ```sh
 npm install
 ```
+(or do a git clone https://github.com/opdahlmann/Angular2Starter.git from your folder)

 Start the project by navigating to your project folder in cmd. and type